-2 Algorithm
+Algorithm

 The LSD algorithm takes a gray-level image as input and returns a list of detected line segments.
-Algorithm 1 presents a complete description in pseudocode.
-The auxiliary image Status has the same size as the scaled image, and is used to keep track of the pixels already used.
+The algorithm can be described by the following 12 steps.
+The auxiliary image STATUS has the same size as the scaled image, and is used to keep track of the pixels already used.